-What makes the Aman experience unique is the always-smiling, personalised service and soothing atmosphere.
-That, and the Aman’s conscious immersion in its locale, for many experiences and excursions the resort offers are focused on close connection with local culture.
+What makes the Aman experience unique is the always-smiling, personalized service and soothing atmosphere.
+That, and the Aman’s conscious immersion in its locale, for many experiences and excursions the resort offers are focused on a close connection with the local culture.

 The moment-to-moment moods are encapsulated in the evening music and authentic Balinese dance performances, and in those nice touches of local children making token “offerings” out of bamboo leaves when we’d come down for the afternoon tea.